jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 ### P2 — Documentation, Dependencies, and Assets

-- [ ] Reconcile stale route checklists in `frontend/src/app/agent_instructions.md`.
+- [x] Reconcile stale route checklists in `frontend/src/app/agent_instructions.md`.
-- [ ] Remove references to missing `summaryContext.md` and `ModernWebPage.md`.
+- [x] Remove references to missing `summaryContext.md` and `ModernWebPage.md`.
-- [ ] Replace the generic Next.js README with project-specific setup and architecture documentation.
+- [x] Replace the generic Next.js README with project-specific setup and architecture documentation.
-- [ ] Review unused MDX, Lucide, React Flow, and Framer Motion dependencies after DDCF implementation.
+- [x] Review unused MDX, Lucide, React Flow, and Framer Motion dependencies after DDCF implementation.
+Removed the four unused MDX packages; retained Lucide, React Flow, and Framer Motion because they are actively imported.
 - [!]
-Resolve the three high-severity production advisories reported by `npm audit --omit=dev` for transitive `postcss` and `sharp` versions. npm currently proposes an unsafe breaking downgrade to Next.js 9, so do not run `npm audit fix --force`; re-evaluate against a compatible Next.js/sharp update.
+Resolve the three high-severity production advisories reported by `npm audit --omit=dev` for transitive `postcss` and `sharp` versions.
+Next.js 16.2.12 remains the latest stable release and pins the affected dependencies; npm still proposes an unsafe downgrade to Next.js 9.3.3.
+The deployed site is static and does not execute these packages at request time, so retain the supported dependency graph and re-evaluate on the next compatible Next.js release.
-- [ ] Review unused images and remove or integrate them.
+- [x] Review unused images and remove or integrate them.
-- [~] Optimize large raster assets and verify production delivery sizes.
+- [x] Optimize large raster assets and verify production delivery sizes.
 - [x] Serve WebP variants of the four heaviest referenced scientific figures, reducing their combined transfer size from 4,362,574 bytes to 772,102 bytes (82.3%) while preserving the corrected PNG sources.
 - [x] Add a responsive `sizes` value to the filled `model_hw.png` image.
 - [x] Eager-load the above-the-fold `contact_across_scales.png` LCP image and provide responsive sizes.
-- [ ] Remove unused starter SVGs and unused `src/app/page.module.css`.
+- [x] Remove unused starter SVGs and unused `src/app/page.module.css`.
+- [!]
+Restore a direct `soft-contact` software link only if a public repository URL is confirmed.
+The documented GitHub URL currently returns 404 and was removed from the public interface.

 ### P2 — Deployment Readiness